Exponential Family Model-Based Reinforcement Learning via Score Matching: Score matching details

 \subsection{Discussion of \Cref{assume:bounds}}

-We give some additional background on \Cref{assume:bounds}. (i) and (ii): are crucial in deriving non-asymptotic guarantees for the score matching estimator because they allow for us to bound the ridge regression error in \Cref{thm:concentration}.
-Bounds on these quantities are already implicit in prior analyses of score matching for the i.i.d.\ samples setting \cite{sriperumbudur2017density,arbel2018kernel}. (iii): can be viewed as a strengthening of a certain assumption in the i.i.d.\ setting \cite{sriperumbudur2017density}, which assumes that $\ex{C(s')} \ge \alpha_1 I$.
-In the martingale setting there is no fixed distribution that we draw $s'$ from, so we replace it with an almost sure bound $C(s') \succeq \alpha_1 I$.
-Note that when $\psi$ is the identity map, (iii) always holds with $\alpha_1 = \alpha_2 = 1$. (iv): this assumption essentially states that covariance of $\psi$ is bounded when drawn from the conditional distribution $\P(\cdot|s,a)$.
-It allows us to bound the KL divergence of the estimated density and the ground truth in terms of the parameter estimation error, and is also made in \citet{chowdhury21}.
+We give some additional background on \Cref{assume:bounds}.
+Roughly speaking, one can view the $\Phi_t$ as the covariates and $\xi_t$ as the response.
+The equation \Cref{eq:esme} bears strong resemblance to the ridge regression solution from the standard least squares setup; however, the main difference is that the ``covariance'' matrix $\hat{V}_n$ includes an additional term $C_t$ which captures the curvature of the $\psi$ mapping. {\bf (A)} and {\bf(B)}: are needed to control the regression error term $\hat{b}_n+\hat{V}_n \mathsf{vec}(W_0) = \sum_t \Phi_t(\xi_t + C_t W_0 \phi_t)$. {\bf (C)}: This assumption is a strengthening of a certain assumption in the i.i.d.~setting \cite{sriperumbudur2017density}, which assumes that $\ex{C(s')} \ge \alpha_1 I$.
+In the non-i.i.d.~ setting there is no fixed distribution that we draw $s'$ from, so we replace it with an almost sure bound $C(s') \succeq \alpha_1 I$.
+On a technical level, {\bf (C)} is required to change the matrix norm in the proof of \Cref{thm:concentration}. {\bf(D)}: this assumption essentially states that covariance of $\psi$ is bounded when drawn from the conditional distribution $\P(\cdot|s,a)$.
+It is used to analyze the regret guarantee to bound the KL divergence of the estimated density and the ground truth in terms of the parameter estimation error, and is also made in \citet{chowdhury21}.